ButternCream/Spotty/README.md

 - Exception handling for the database :heavy_check_mark: (kind of)
 - Better permissions for things like !stop and !track :heavy_check_mark:
 - Limit the channels in which !track can be called :x:
-- !random :id: - Randomly pick a song from the specific playlist :x:
+- !random :id: - Randomly pick a song from the specific playlist :heavy_check_mark:
 - !where - List the channels in the server that are tracking playlists :x:
 - !tracking - returns the unique db id of an entry along with the playlist name :heavy_check_mark:
 - !stop :id: - Stop tracking the specified playlist.
 Where id will be the specified unique id from !tracking :heavy_check_mark: